VHeurtevant/cmps2200-recitation-04/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 This easy solution can not be paralellized beacuse the count is sequential- each count depends on the count of the previous step.
+The worst case running time of this algorithm is O(n^2), which is horribly inefficient for large n.

 ## Part 2: Sentiment analysis